Is agreement from all heirs necessary to sell property In North Carolina

 What is intestate succession, and how does it affect selling property in North Carolina?

 Intestate succession happens when someone dies without a will.
 It decides how their property is divided among heirs.
-Selling property can be complex, as all heirs generally need to agree to the sale or get a court order.
+Selling property can be complex, as all heirs must agree to the sale or get a court order.

 How can a real estate broker assist with selling inherited property in NC?